auth0/angular2-jwt/README.md

 ## Documentation

-- [Examples](./EXAMPLES.md) - code samples for common Angular authentication scenario's.
+- [Examples](./EXAMPLES.md) - code samples for common angular-jwt authentication scenario's.
 - [Docs site](https://www.auth0.com/docs) - explore our docs site and learn more about Auth0.

 This library provides an `HttpInterceptor` which automatically attaches a [JSON Web Token](https://jwt.io) to `HttpClient` requests.